Interpreting Neural Policies with Disentangled Tree Representations: Experiments

-\textbf{Network Architecture Priors.} We construct compact neural networks for each end-to-end learning to control task.
-For all tasks, our networks are constructed by the following priors: (i) Each baseline network is supplied with a perception backbone (e.g., a convolutional neural network) (ii) We construct policies based on different compact architectures that take in feature vectors from the perception backbone and output control with comparable cell counts (instead of actual network size in memory as we assess interpretability metrics down to cell-level) (iii) for multi-layer architectures, force a layer to have few neuron count for interpretation.

-\textbf{Baselines.} The perception backbone is followed by a neural controller designed by compact feed-forward and recurrent network architectures including fully-connected network (\textbf{FCs}), gated recurrent units (\textbf{GRU}) \citep{cho2014properties}, and long-short term memory (\textbf{LSTM}) \citep{hochreiter1997long}.
+\textbf{Network architecture.} We construct compact neural networks for each end-to-end learning to control task.
+For all tasks, our networks are constructed by the following priors: (i) Each baseline network is supplied with a perception backbone (e.g., a convolutional neural network) (ii) We construct policies based on different compact architectures that take in feature vectors from the perception backbone and output control with comparable cell counts (instead of actual network size in memory as we assess interpretability metrics down to cell-level).
+The perception backbone is followed by a neural controller designed by compact feed-forward and recurrent network architectures including fully-connected network (\textbf{FCs}), gated recurrent units (\textbf{GRU}) \citep{cho2014properties}, and long-short term memory (\textbf{LSTM}) \citep{hochreiter1997long}.
 Additionally, we include advanced continuous-time baselines designed by ordinary differential equations such as \textbf{ODE-RNN} \citep{rubanova2019latent}, closed-form continuous-time neural models (\textbf{CfCs}) \citep{hasani2021closed}, and neural circuit policies (\textbf{NCPs}) \citep{lechner2020neural}.
-NCPs are designed by a four-layer structure consisting of sensory neurons (input layer), interneurons, command neurons (with recurrent connections), and motor neuron (output layer).
-To make a fair comparison, we augment a feed-forward layer for other models, which is of equivalent size to the inter-neuron layer in NCPs.
-We interpret the dynamics of the neurons in the last layer before the output in FCs, the recurrent state of GRUs, LSTMs, ODE-RNNs, and CfCs, and the command-neuron layer of NCPs.
-We then measure interpretability quantitatively based on our metrics and extract logic programs from cells.
+We interpret the dynamics of the neurons in the last layer before the output in FCs, the command-neuron layer of NCPs, and the recurrent state of the rest.
+We then extract logic programs and measure interpretability with the proposed metrics.